trilogy-group/twilio-java/README.md

 For example, if you are using `log4j`:

 - Make sure you have `log4j-slf4j-impl`, `log4j-core` and `log4j-api` in your `pom.xml` file
-- Define the logging level for the Twilio HTTP client in your configuration.
+- Define the logging level for the Kandy HTTP client in your configuration.
 For example, in `src/main/resources/log4j2.xml`:

   ```xml
   <?xml version="1.0" encoding="UTF-8"?>